splunk/observability-workshop/docs/module3/nginx.md

 ## 2. Create NGINX deployment

+Create the NGINX `configmap` using the `nginx.conf` file:

 === "Input"

+    ```text
+    kubectl create configmap nginxconfig --from-file=nginx.conf
     ```

+=== "Output"

+    ```
+    configmap/nginxconfig created
+    ```

+Then create the deployment:

+=== "Input"

+    ```
     kubectl create -f nginx-deployment.yaml
     ```

+=== "Output"

+    ```
+    deployment.apps/nginx-deployment created
+    ```

 Validate the deployment has been successful and that the NGINX pods are running.

 If you have the SignalFx UI open you should see new Pods being started and containers being deployed.

 It should only take around 20 seconds for the pods to transition into a Running state.
 In the SignalFx UI you should have a cluster that looks like below:

 ![back to Cluster](../images/module3/cluster.jpg){: .zoom}

-If you select the **WORKLOADS** tab again you should now see that there is a new replica set and a deployment added for the NGINX deployment:
+If you select the **WORKLOADS** tab again you should now see that there is a new replica set and a deployment added for NGINX:

 ![NGINX loaded](../images/module3/k8s-workloads-nginx.jpg){: .zoom}

 ---

-Let's validate this in your shell as well, before creating load on your system:
+Let's validate this in your shell as well:

 === "Input"